listonaj/caesar_cipher/README.md

 # caesar_cipher
 Context :

 Vesper would like to go on vacation with James Bond and decides to send him a message.
-Spectre is still a danger and she fears that the message could be intercepted.
+As Spectre is still a danger,  she fears that the message could be intercepted.
 For that reason, she compiles a program called 'caesar_cipher.py' using the pyton language in order to encrypt her message.

 On the  over hand, James Bond just came back from his poker game in Montenegro(see 'Casino Royal') and received a message from his sweetie Vesper.
 He realizes that the message is encrypted using the caesar cypher algorithm.
 James uses the program from the 'Am I 6?' which is very similar to the program compiled by Vesper.